 If you have any questions or would like more information about giving to LGO, please contact Josh Jacobs at firstname.lastname@example.org or 617-253-2959.

-The LGO alumni advisory board has responsibility for oversight of fundraising, the LGO Alumni Conference, Operating Committee representation, and networking events.
-The alumni have established three funds to support the program: the William C. Hanson, Don W. Davis, and Janice A. Klein LGO Leadership Fund, the Alumni Annual Fund, and the Endowed Discretionary Fund.
+The LGO alumni advisory board has responsibility for fundraising oversight, the LGO Alumni Conference, Operating Committee representation, and networking events.
+The alumni have established three funds to support the program (see "Give to LGO" above).
 An LGO student alumni relations committee is responsible for working with the advisory board and furthering the connection between the program and its graduates.

 The Women of LGO affinity group (WLGO), led by Michele Parrish (LGO '95), is an alumnae forum dedicated to sustaining LGO and to maintaining ties among women graduates and current female students.
 WLGO works with the LGO Program Office to support recruitment of outstanding women candidates, and pursues career development and networking initiatives for its members.